What Is a 1/4 Zip Fleece? Warmth, Bulk & Brand Guide

 Fleece can make a 1/4 zip more tactile, more seasonal, and more commercially distinct.
 But it always changes the product.
 It changes the layering behavior.
 It changes the silhouette.
 It changes the selling window.
 It changes what the garment should be asked to do in the line.

-That is why the best fleece quarter-zips are rarely accidents.
+The best fleece quarter zips are rarely accidents.

-They come from clear product roles, controlled fleece choices, and honest decisions about how much bulk the garment can carry without losing its place in the assortment.
+They come from clear product roles, controlled fleece choices, finished-garment sample checks, and honest decisions about how much bulk the garment can carry without losing its place in the assortment.

 When those decisions line up, fleece can be a very strong direction.